moostrik/ofxPvAPI/README.md

 *	As the extended functions are performed on the texture, ParamCamExt::getPixels() gets it's pixels from the texture and is not optimized.
 *	The example has no initial settings.XML file, save (right upper corner of the ofxGui) to create one.
 *	The cameras don't work on wifi.
-*	Sometimes it helps to turn of the Wifi
+*	Sometimes it helps to turn off the Wifi
 *	Careful with the IP settings.
 *	It is recommended to set the MTU to Jumbo / 9000 (System Preferences -> Network -> Ethernet -> Advanced -> Hardware -> Configure Manually -> MTU), but in my experience it also works without.
 *	According to the driver attribute document the autoGain should work together with the autoExposure for best lightness result.
 In my experiments using them simultanious gives weird results.